scaleapi/llm-engine/docs/guides/token_streaming.md

-The Completions APIs support a `stream` boolean parameter that, when `True`, will return a streamed response of token-by-token server-sent events (SSEs) rather than waiting to receive the full response when model generation has finished.
+The Completion APIs support a `stream` boolean parameter that, when `True`, will return a streamed response of token-by-token server-sent events (SSEs) rather than waiting to receive the full response when model generation has finished.
 This decreases latency of when you start getting a response.